Table of Contents[Hide][Show]

 - Ultimate Rewards Point transfers to a Chase Airline or Hotel Partners or,

-- Ultimate Rewards Point redemptions for travel via the Chase Travel Portal.
+- Ultimate Rewards Point redemption for travel via the Chase Travel Portal.

 Using Ultimate Rewards Points with Transfer Partners